amihaiemil/amihaiemil.github.io/_posts/2020-02-15-solve-github-issues-and-get-cash.md

 My projects are mostly **Java SE 7 and 8**, and **Java EE 7**, but I also have one in **ReactJS** and one in **Jekyll/Ruby** (this blog).

 Here is the very first Bounty I am publishing (Node/NPM/Webpack): [amihaiemil/elasticlunr-search-widget#20](https://github.com/amihaiemil/elasticlunr-search-widget/issues/20).
+Check other open bounties [here](/bounties.html).

 **Follow me** on Twitter and Github in order to be notified of new bounties!
 Looking forward to working with you.